Dark Sky Island

 We believe that darkness brings light, life, and health.
 Every decision made by every individual, whether a resident or a visitor, can positively or negatively affect the many delicate ecosystems on Beaver Island.
 By treasuring its complexities and respecting its fragility, we can protect life that thrives under dark skies through proactive communication, education, training, and structure.

-The Proposed Beaver Island Dark Sky Sanctuary
+The Island’s INTERNATIONAL Dark Sky Sanctuary

 We’re proud of our numbers.